US marks 20 years since 9/11, in shadow of Afghan war's end

 But the president also spotlighted what he called the “central lesson” of Sept.
 11: “that at our most vulnerable ... unity is our greatest strength.”

-Former President George W. Bush, the nation's leader on 9/11, is due at the Pennsylvania memorial and his successor, Barack Obama, at ground zero.
-The only other post-9/11 U.S. president, Donald Trump, is planning to be in New York, in addition to providing commentary at a boxing match in Florida in the evening.
+Former President George W. Bush, the nation's leader on 9/11, is due at the Pennsylvania memorial.
+The only other post-9/11 U.S. president, Donald Trump, plans to be in New York, in addition to providing commentary at a boxing match in Florida in the evening.

 Other observances — from a wreath-laying in Portland, Maine, to a fire engine parade in Guam — are planned across a country now full of 9/11 plaques, statues and commemorative gardens.

-Using hijacked planes as missiles, the assailants inflicted the deadliest terrorist attacks on U.S. soil, taking nearly 3,000 lives, toppling the twin towers and ushering in an age of fear.

-Security was redefined, with changes to airport checkpoints, police practices and the government's surveillance powers.
-In the years that followed, virtually any sizeable explosion, crash or act of violence seemed to raise a dire question: “Is it terrorism?”
+In the aftermath of the attacks, security was redefined, with changes to airport checkpoints, police practices and the government's surveillance powers.
+For years afterward, virtually any sizeable explosion, crash or act of violence seemed to raise a dire question: “Is it terrorism?”
 Some ideological violence and plots did follow, though federal officials and the public have lately become increasingly concerned with threats from domestic extremists after years of focusing on international terror groups in the wake of 9/11.

 New York faced questions early on about whether it could ever recover from the blow to its financial hub and restore a feeling of safety among the crowds and skyscrapers.
 New Yorkers ultimately rebuilt a more populous and prosperous city but had to reckon with the tactics of an empowered post-9/11 police department and a widened gap between haves and have-nots.

 A “war on terror” led to invasions of Iraq and Afghanistan, where the longest U.S. war ended last month with a hasty, massive airlift punctuated by a suicide bombing that killed 169 Afghans and 13 American service members and was attributed to a branch of the Islamic State extremist group.
-The U.S. is now concerned that al-Qaida, the terror network behind 9/11, may regroup in Afghanistan.
+The U.S. is now concerned that al-Qaida, the terror network behind 9/11, may regroup in Afghanistan, a country once again in the hands of Taliban militants.

+Melissa Pullis lost her husband, Edward, on 9/11.
+His namesake, Edward Jr., is serving on the USS Ronald Reagan, where he released a wreath bearing the words “Never Forget” into the water Saturday.

+“I really don’t care about the Taliban,” said Melissa Pullis, who attended the ceremony with her other son, Andrew.
+“I’m just happy all the troops are out of Afghanistan … We can’t lose any more military.
+We don’t even know why we’re fighting, and 20 years went down the drain.”

 Two decades after helping to triage and treat injured colleagues at the Pentagon on Sept.
 11, retired Army Col. Malcolm Bruce Westcott is saddened and frustrated by the continued threat of terrorism.